highwy/highwy.github.io/_pages/about.md

   - /about.html
 ---

 This is Weiye Huang's personal homepage.
-Please also refer to my [homepage@UNSW](https://www.unsw.edu.au/staff/ze-jiang).

 ## A short introduction
-I am a Postdoctoral Research Fellow in the School of Civil and Environmental Engineering's [Water Research Centre@UNSW](https://www.wrc.unsw.edu.au/) working in the field of hydro-climatology.
-I received my Ph.D. in Water Resource Engineering from UNSW.
-During my Ph.D., I developed a new method, namely Wavelet System Prediction (WASP), which is able to predict sustained hydro-climatological changes.
-I received my B.Eng. in Environmental Engineering from Hohai University, China; I did my Joint M.Sc., named “EuroAquae - HydroInformatics and Water Management” under a partnership of five European universities (in Barcelona, Budapest, Cottbus, Newcastle/UK, and Nice).
-Before moving to Australia, I also worked in hydrological and crop modelling at Tropical Marine Science Institute of National University of Singapore for two years.
+I am a Master's Degree Student in the Lanzhou University and [SKLAGE@LZU](https://www.sklgae.lzu.edu.cn/) working in the field of remote sensing.
+I received my B.Eng. in Information Management and Information System from Central South University, China.

 <b>Research Interests:</b>
-* Hydro-climatological modelling and forecasting
+* Remote Sening and Geographic Information System
-* Climate change impact on the water cycle (e.g. floods and droughts)
-* Hydrology/Hydraulics and water quality numerical modelling
-* HydroInformatics and water management
+* Data Mining and Environmental Management
+* Computer Vision

 <b>Research Highlights:</b>
 * Development of [spectral transformation](https://doi.org/10.1029/2019WR026962) and its [application](https://doi.org/10.1016/j.jhydrol.2021.126816) in hydro-climatology